sharmikthakar/accordMenu/readme.txt

+*WARNING*
+The plugin is still under development.
+Using it will cause unexpected results.

 # [accordMenu v1.0]

 accordMenu is a jQuery plugin that transforms a multilevel list menu into an accordian-esque menu with immense customization options.